Del Mar Landing State Marine Reserve: Geography and natural features

-Habitat and wildlife

-Del Mar Landing SMR modifies the pre-existing Del Mar Ecological Reserve, an MPA valued by local communities, to better protect nearshore finfish and abalone and their habitat.
+Del Mar Landing SMR consists of a rocky Intertidal zone, nearshore reefs, and offshore waters including seagrass beds and felp forests.
+The SMR is designed to protect nearshore fish and invertebrates, particularly abalone, and their habitat.

 Recreation

-Abalone diving, ocean and freshwater fishing, swimming, and kayaking take place in the area.
-Visitors to the area can camp at Gualala River Redwood Park, Gualala Point Regional Park, and Anchor Bay Campground.
 Collecting living marine resources is prohibited due to the Marine Life Protection Act.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.
+Visitors to the area can camp at Gualala River Redwood Park, Gualala Point Regional Park, and Anchor Bay Campground.

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California’s central coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
-Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.
+Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have detected improvements in fish size and number.